merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 **November 10,  1762 (Wednesday)** - _Mortimer Bethlehem_ shows up at Jeffry's office a few weeks later, looking for Ephraim.
 In the ensuing conversation, Mortimer learns Ephraim is trained as a smith, not just a preacher.
 He doubts Jeffry's honesty, but will not confront him.
 Afterwards, he argues briefly with his 2nd man _Dorian Mabbott_ about how to handle Jeffry; instead agreeing to focus on the goal of capturing Ephraim.
 Mortimer sends scouts to neighboring towns.

-- [ ]: Introduce Mortimer Bethlehem
+* Captain Mortimer Bethlehem
+  * Good at cards because he's good at reading people
+  * Aristocrat but not first-born
+  * Observes lots of things, but forgets certain details
+  * Disdainful of lower classes, but respecter of people and opinions
-- [ ]: Introduce Dorian Mabbott
+* Ensign Dorian Mabbott

 ##### Ephraim "Boydell" at Smithy - Chambersburg / O'Brien's Smithy - Day

-**November 20, 1762 (Saturday)** Ephraim fixes _MOOK-1_'s horse's hoof, foregoing compensation (overseen by Chester approvingly) He later catches Ephraim sleeping in the shop and takes pity by giving him a blanket, etc. They talk politics and Ephraim finds Chester is pro-Liberty.
+**November 20, 1762 (Saturday)** Ephraim fixes _Sergeant Dan Tailor's_ horse's hoof, foregoing compensation (overseen by Chester approvingly) He later catches Ephraim sleeping in the shop and takes pity by giving him a blanket, etc. They talk politics and Ephraim finds Chester is pro-Liberty.

 ## Mook dies - Burnt Cabin / Sidneyville  - Day